 Tatar cuisine is very diverse, and its diversity is a result of the influence of ethnical traditions as well as the cuisine of neighbouring peoples and peoples which were used to pass through the region.
 Many meals were inherited from them: katyk, bal-mai, kabartma from the Bulgars, pelmeni and tea from the Chinese, pilaw, and pakhleve from peoples of the Middle East region.

 Special eating norms and rules were imposed by Islam.
-By the Shariat it is forbidden to use for food pork, birds such as falcon, and swan which was considered to be sacred.
+By the Shariat, it is forbidden to use for food pork, birds such as falcon, and swan which was considered to be sacred.
 In the ninth month of the Muslim lunar calendar, Ramadan, all Muslims older than 12 took a 29-30-day fast – uraza – completely abstaining from food and drink in the light time of the day.
-The Shariat calls for moderateness of meal in everyday life too.
+The Shariat calls for moderateness of meals in everyday life too.
 The end of Ramadan – Uraza-Bairam – is celebrated with various delicious meals and drinks.

-The basis of a meal was meat, mainly mutton, lamb and poultry, and dairy and vegetable food.
+The basis of a meal was meat, mainly mutton, lamb, and poultry, and dairy and vegetable food.
 Milk products which were widely used – cream, butter.
 Fermented milk was made into a favorite Tatar drink – katyk, which was used to prepare Tatar curds syuzma.
 Other sorts of curds – yeremchek and kort, which were used in many meals.

 Kazan cuisine, which absorbed the culinary traditions of East and European influence, as well as neighbouring regions, which are also so different in their culinary traditions, is rich in most varied dishes of everyday and festive cooking.
-The cuisine is a reflection of national culture and hospitality, and has kept its authenticity to these days.
+The cuisine is a reflection of national culture and hospitality and has kept its authenticity to these days.